NomicFoundation/hardhat-vscode/example-workspaces/README.md

 pnpm harness init --workspace hardhat3  # one
 ```

+## Exploring in VS Code

+Open this checkout in VS Code, then run the **Client + Server in Example Workspace** launch configuration (F5 in the Run and Debug view) and pick a workspace.
+A new window opens on that workspace, running the extension and the language server from this checkout, with `pnpm watch` rebuilding both as you edit.
+Breakpoints in `client/src` and `server/src` are hit in the window you launched from, and this works the same inside a devcontainer, where the new window connects to the same container.
+Reload the new window (**Developer: Reload Window**) to pick up a rebuild.

+Run `pnpm harness init --workspace <name>` once first, so the workspace has its dependencies.
+The launch sets `VSCODE_NODE_ENV=development`, so the server runs in test mode, as it does under the harness (see below).
+It reads no `.env`, so the telemetry keys are empty and nothing is sent to Sentry or Google Analytics.
+Hardhat's worker processes run as children of the server, and the debugger is not attached to them.

+## Driving the language server from the command line

 Start a language server against one, which also makes it the current workspace.
 Only one runs at a time; starting another replaces it:

 ```shell